-The different actions and phases of the project support and empower young volunteers from partner organizations to take action and actively contributing to welcome asylum-seekers and newly arrived migrants in refugee camps or other hosting structures and within local communities.
+The different actions and phases of the project have so far supported and empowered young volunteers from partner organizations to take action and actively contributing to welcome asylum-seekers and newly arrived migrants in refugee camps or other hosting structures and within local communities.

-Young newly arrived migrants are therefore prepared and supported for a smooth integration in the European society, from a grassroots and bottom-up perspective, while Youth Organizations improve their capacities and their youth work practices in order to ensure a long-term integration of migrants into their membership and activities (by acquiring knowledge, expertise and practical tools & methodologies).
+Young newly arrived migrants are therefore prepared and supported for a smooth integration in the European society, from a grassroots and bottom-up perspective, while Youth Organizations improve their capacities and their youth work practices in order to ensure a long-term integration of migrants into their membership and activities (by acquiring knowledge, expertise and practical tools and methodologies).

 The project not only contributes to create space for dialogue and understanding through joint activities with refugees and young Europeans inside their local hosting communities.
 It also aims to scale up existing tools and good practices for cultural understanding to a large European Youth audience, thus ensuring a leverage effect for the development of a more tolerant Europe.